Connect with others who understand.

 Always get medical advice before stopping or changing a medication.

-As Parkinson’s disease progresses, the rate of hallucinations and delusions increases.
-Neurology research indicates that hallucinations may be linked to cognitive impairment in Parkinson’s or Parkinson’s dementia, which include nonmotor symptoms such as:
+As Parkinson’s disease progresses, the rate of hallucinations and delusions typically increases.
+Neurology research suggests that hallucinations may be linked to a shorter progression toward dementia.
+Parkinson’s dementia may include nonmotor symptoms such as:

 • Memory problems

-A MyParkinsonsTeam member shared their husband’s experience.
+One MyParkinsonsTeam member shared their husband’s experience.
 “My husband has PD dementia.
-He suffers from delusions and some paranoia,” they wrote.
+He suffers from delusions and some paranoia,” they said.
 “The past week or so has been difficult.
 He believes the delusion so strongly that it keeps him stressed.
-At times he won't eat, and he is having trouble sleeping.”
+At times, he won’t eat, and he has trouble sleeping.”

 Infections and conditions that can resemble Parkinson’s may cause psychotic symptoms.
-If you or someone you are caring for is experiencing hallucinations or delusions, your health care provider may want to test for other conditions.
+If you or someone you’re caring for is experiencing hallucinations or delusions, your healthcare provider may want to test for other health conditions.

 Infections

-Infections that are not tied to Parkinson’s disease can also cause psychosis with symptoms such as hallucinations and delusions in people with Parkinson’s.
+Infections that aren’t related to Parkinson’s disease can also cause psychosis with symptoms such as hallucinations and delusions.
 Urinary tract infections in particular are known to cause psychotic symptoms in older people.

-One MyParkinsonsTeam member wrote, “I just woke up with a urinary tract infection accompanied by hallucinations.”
+One MyParkinsonsTeam member said, “I just woke up with a urinary tract infection accompanied by hallucinations.”

-Pneumonia and other conditions that restrict oxygen, such as chronic obstructive pulmonary disease, can also cause psychotic symptoms in older people.
+Pneumonia and other conditions that restrict oxygen, such as chronic obstructive pulmonary disease (COPD), can also cause psychotic symptoms in older people.

 Alzheimer’s and Lewy Body Dementia

-Talk to Your Doctor About PD Hallucinations and Delusions
+Talk to Your Doctor About Parkinson’s Hallucinations and Delusions

-Although treating symptoms of Parkinson’s psychosis can sometimes be challenging, your doctor can do tests and evaluations to better understand the root cause and determine treatment options.
+Treating symptoms of Parkinson’s psychosis can be challenging, but help is available.
+Your doctor can order tests and do evaluations to better understand what’s causing the symptoms and decide on the most appropriate treatment options.

 A MyParkinsonsTeam Member